IdkwhatImD0ing/Obsidian-Vault/570/Approximation Algorithms.md

 - **Approximation Algorithms**: Useful for finding good enough solutions when exact solutions are impractical.
 - **Approximation Ratio**: A measure of how close the algorithm's solution is to the optimal solution.
 - **2-Approximation Algorithm**: Guarantees that the solution is no worse than twice the optimal solution.

+---

+Feel free to revisit any section for clarity, and remember that these concepts build a foundation for understanding more advanced topics in algorithms and computational complexity!